-Dr. Christine Warren earned her PsyD in clinical psychology with an emphasis in family psychology from Azusa Pacific University in 2019.
-Her research, based in Nairobi, Kenya, focused on the short- and long-term effects of child abuse and neglect.
+Dr. Christine Warren earned her PsyD in clinical psychology with an emphasis in family systems from Azusa Pacific University in 2019.
+Her research, based in Nairobi, Kenya, focused on the short- and long-term effects of physical punishment as a means of disciplining children.
 This led to the creation of a training to educate caregivers on effective ways of shaping behaviors using developmentally appropriate and culturally sensitive disciplinary methods.
-Dr. Warren completed her APA-accredited internship at Dallas VA Medical Center, where she developed a strong foundation in treating diverse presentations and specifically discovered her passion for working with older adults and individuals with concerns related to life transitions, death, and dying.
-During her postdoctoral fellowship in the Women’s Mental Health Center at VA Long Beach Health Care System, Dr. Warren received specialized training in gender-specific needs and trauma-focused treatments.
-Dr. Warren is committed to delivering high quality, evidence-based treatment.
-She is extensively trained in CBT, DBT, PE, CPT, ACT, and CBASP.
-She is also certified in CBT by the Academy of Cognitive Therapy.
-Her clinical interests include treating post-traumatic stress, depression, grief, anxiety, emotion dysregulation, and relationship problems.
-Dr. Warren collaborates with clients to understand their experiences within the context of their unique biological, cultural, and societal systems.
-She is passionate about helping individuals live empowered, authentic, meaningful lives aligned with their values.
-Dr. Warren sees adults, adolescents, and families in the Torrance, Newport Beach, and Beverly Hills offices.
+Dr. Warren completed her APA-accredited internship at Dallas VA Medical Center.
+There she developed a strong foundation in treating diverse presentations across the life span.
+She also discovered her passion for working with older adults and individuals with concerns related to life transitions, death, and dying.
+During her postdoctoral fellowship at VA Long Beach Health Care System, Dr. Warren received specialized training in gender-specific needs and trauma-focused treatments within the Women’s Mental Health Center.